rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 Webpack can be configured to recognize any of these module formats.

 Webpack transpiles your application's source files into JavaScript modules the browser can understand.
 It adds code to your bundle to tie these modules together.
-This has implications for how developers write code which means the old-school patterns that worked with the Rails asset pipeline may not work in the Webpack context.
+This has implications for how developers write code which means the old-school patterns that worked with the Rails asset pipeline may not work in the webpack context.

 #### Avoid legacy code if you can

-[Some](https://stackoverflow.com/questions/28969861/managing-jquery-plugin-dependency-in-webpack) [of the](https://stackoverflow.com/questions/59042437/gmaps-with-rails-6-webpack) [most](https://stackoverflow.com/questions/59670743/leaflet-with-webpack-in-rails-6-l-timeline-is-not-a-function) [frequent](https://stackoverflow.com/questions/40575637/how-to-use-webpack-with-google-maps-api) Webpack issues that pop up on StackOverflow highlight this disparity between the context in which Webpack works best and the context for which legacy code was written.
+[Some](https://stackoverflow.com/questions/28969861/managing-jquery-plugin-dependency-in-webpack) [of the](https://stackoverflow.com/questions/59042437/gmaps-with-rails-6-webpack) [most](https://stackoverflow.com/questions/59670743/leaflet-with-webpack-in-rails-6-l-timeline-is-not-a-function) [frequent](https://stackoverflow.com/questions/40575637/how-to-use-webpack-with-google-maps-api) webpack issues that pop up on StackOverflow highlight this disparity between the context in which webpack works best and the context for which legacy code was written.

-Consider any jQuery plugin in your app that's more than a few years old; any one of them may not play nice with Webpack.
+Consider any jQuery plugin in your app that's more than a few years old; any one of them may not play nice with webpack.
 The plugin system in a way is a relic of the pre-module era; attaching to a global variable was the easy way to reuse and reference functionality across the app.

 Many jQuery plugins (or many legacy plugins in general) have been written without awareness of JavaScript modules and assume execution within the global scope.
-Be ready to weigh the tradeoff of learning how to configure Webpack to play nicely with legacy code or replace it with something else altogether.
+Be ready to weigh the tradeoff of learning how to configure webpack to play nicely with legacy code or replace it with something else altogether.

-In Webpack, global variables are not your friend, my friend.
+In webpack, global variables are not your friend, my friend.

 ### 2. Webpack treats _everything_ as a JavaScript module